 The reign of Dame Teresa was in full swing as Rayo won back their Primera place at the end of the 98-99 season despite finishing in fifth place.
 Rayo took the final play-off position due to the fact that Atletico Madrid B, who finished second, were not eligible for promotion.
 Rayo took full advantage of the opportunity beating Extremadura CF 4-0 on aggregate.
 What followed over the next few years was the most successful period in the clubs history.
 The ninth place attained at the end of the 1999-00 season was the club's highest ever final placing and thanks to their excellent disciplinary record, earned them a place in the UEFA cup.
 Their first campaign in Europe was memorable and featured aggregate wins over Constelació Esportiva of Andorra (16-0), Molde of Norway (2-1), Viborg of Denmark (2-2 - away goals), Lokomotiv Moscow (2-0) and Bourdeux (6-2).
 Their run ended in the quarter finals where Deportivo Alaves won the tie 4-2 on aggregate.
 Understandably, the long run in Europe had an impact on league form as Rayo finished the 2000-01 season in fourteenth place.
 Later in 2001, in an act that lacked a certain magnanimity, the stadium was renamed Estadio Teresa Rivero.

 In 2001-02, Rayo achieved an eleventh place finish, but with many of the better players moving on, it was only a matter of time before relegation came a-calling.
 That arrived in June 2003 when Rayo finished bottom in La Primera with 32 points, 11 shy of safety.
 If that wasn't bad enough, what followed had the Rayistas crying in their cervezas.
-A second successive relegation in 2003-04 saw the club in Segunda 2b for the first time in twenty years and playing regionalised football little over three years after appearing in a UEFA quarter final.
+A second successive relegation in 2003-04 saw the club in Segunda B for the first time in twenty years and playing regionalised football little over three years after appearing in a UEFA quarter final.
 If the club thought the stay in the third tier would be short, they were in for a shock.
 Defeats in the end of season play-offs in 2005 & 2007 (they didn't even make the play-off in 2006) added to the fans agony.
-They finally won promotion back to La Segunda after winning the Tercera in 2007-08 and seeing off Benidorm and Zamora in the play-offs.
-Three years later they are back in La Primera thanks to a great second place finish, despite all of the turmoil off the pitch.
+They finally won promotion back to La Segunda after winning the league title in 2007-08 and seeing off Benidorm and Zamora in the play-offs.
+Three years later, and despite all of the turmoil off the pitch, Rayo made it back to La

 It would be easy to paint the Ruiz-Mateos family and in particular Teresa Rivero as the villains of the piece, but the truth is that their reign was full of light and shade.
 There were the highs of the European run and the visits to La Primera where many of the top dogs limped away from Vallecas, licking their wounds.
 But you cannot ignore the lows of the longest period in the third level since the mid 1960's and the huge debts the club incurred.
 This and a perceived reluctance to sell the club led to a huge amount of resentment towards Dame Teresa from the disenfranchised fans.
 Rayo are not out of the woods just yet, but with new owners and the added revenue from playing in La Primera, they are certainly in a better position to survive.